The Department of Physics & Astronomy is accepting applications for the Physics and

-Approximately 20 students enter the graduate program annually, with an even split between those entering the M.S. and PhD programs.
-The M.S. degree in the Department of Physics & Astronomy requires a thesis or non-thesis degree and provides comprehensive course and research experience.
+The M.S. degree in the Department of Physics and Astronomy requires a thesis or non-thesis degree and provides comprehensive course and research experience.
 Most graduate students are supported financially throughout their graduate career via a combination of teaching assistant-ships, research assistant-ships, and fellowships.
-Our admissions standards are high, and hence the competition is rigorous for limited number of open positions within the program.
+Our admissions standards are high, so the competition is rigorous for limited number of open positions within the program.
 Admission is based on an evaluation of both an applicant's academic profile and research potential.

 The handbook contains information on the graduate experience in the Department of Physics & Astronomy.
-We cover the rules—namely degree requirements like which courses to take, and what exams you'll need to pass—as well as policy regarding teaching assistant-ships (TA), the all-important rules of tuition benefits, and even a little about life as a graduate student.
+We cover the rules—namely degree requirements such as which courses to take, what exams you'll need to pass, as well as policy regarding teaching assistant-ships (TA), the all-important rules of tuition benefits, and even a little about life as a graduate student.
 We start you off with this link, it points to the Graduate School, the ultimate authority on policy concerning all of the University of Utah's graduate programs.
 Please peruse it for the wealth it contains!
 We hope that it helps make your graduate experience here in our own Department rich and rewarding!